Universite-Gustave-Eiffel/PedSim/docs/Test cases.rst

 There are test cases predefined to see what the platform can do.
 Lien pour indications sur ce qu'il faut changer

-Default value of alpha_d (weight on crowdedness in direction computation  lien paramètres) is 0.75.
-It would be precised in test cases descriptions when we use an another alpha_d value.
-For any parameters or global see (lien paramètres) we use these ones
+The default value of alpha_d is 0.75.
+It is the weight on crowdedness in direction computation, to learn more about it see <a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20variables%20and%20parameters%20used.rst"> Global variables and parameters used<a/>, <a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Functions.rst"> Functions used <a/> and <a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20and%20local%20direction.rst"> Global and local direction<a/>).
+We will specify when we use another alpha_d value in the test case descriptions.
+We use parameters or global variables defined in <a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20variables%20and%20parameters%20used.rst"> Global variables and parameters used<a/>.

 Test_case == 1: the cross with demand constant over time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two different layers: one for pedestrians who go from north to south and one for thoses wo go from west to east.
+There are two different layers: one for pedestrians who go from north to south and one for those who go from west to east.
-The demand is constant over time, the same for the both layers and equal to 0.5 * rho_c * vmax * largeur_porte ped/s.
+The demand is constant over time, the same for both layers, and equal to 0.5 * rho_c * Vmax * largeur_porte ped/s.

 Geo_case 1: Without any obstacles
 ------------------------------------